Books and Other Major Sources

 Stähle, Steine und Schlangen.
 Zur kunst-, kultur- und technikgeschichtlichen Einordnung dreier Schwertklingen aus dem alamannischen Siedlungsraum (Steels, stones and serpents.
 How do three sword blades from the Alemannian settlement region fit into the context of art, culture and technology history?)

+sword-blades".
 It is pretty long and gives a lot of historical details.
-Maeder had three early
+Maeder had three

-Japanese expert.
-This provided for new insights, in particular as far as
+evaluated by a Japanese expert.
+This provided for new insights, in particular as far as "faggoting" is concerned.

 The links provide for details.